Skip to main content

 • Rapid heartbeat

 A VSD can also be diagnosed soon after birth.
-Your baby may exhibit symptoms or your doctor might notice a heart murmur .
 Sometimes, a VSD isn't diagnosed until your child is older.

 • Chest X-ray

-• Cardiac MRI : a three-dimensional image that shows the heart's abnormalities
+• Cardiac MRI, or CT scan, which is a 3D image that shows the heart's structures in detail

-It's important that a VSD be diagnosed and treated as needed, or the heart and the arteries between the heart and lungs might become damaged.
+It is important that a VSD be diagnosed and treated as needed, or the heart, as well as the arteries between the heart and lungs, might become damaged.

-Treatment for a ventricular septal defect will depend on your child's health and on the size of the VSD.
-Doctors may wait to see if the VSD will close on its own.
-Many small VSDs will do so before your child is 2 years old.
+Treatment for a ventricular septal defect will depend on your child's health and the size of the VSD.
+Your cardiologist may wait to see if the VSD will close on its own.
+Many small VSDs will close on their own within two years.

-During surgery to repair a VSD, a cardiothoracic surgeon will place a patch or stitches to close the hole during open heart surgery.
-CHOP's surgeons are among the most experienced in the nation in VSD closure.
+To repair a VSD, a cardiothoracic surgeon will place a patch or use stitches to close the hole.
+This is an open-heart surgery.
+CHOP’s cardiothoracic surgeons are among the most experienced in the nation in VSD closure.

 ventricular septal defect repair illustration